L.M.Reid is an Irish writer who makes prize-winning Halloween decorations. Learn how to make them from scratch at home.

 - Thread the two sets of lights around the sculls and attach the batteries to the back of the tray.

-The tray for this display had to be hand made so it would fit perfectly in between the M&M's arms.
+The tray for this display had to be hand-made to fit perfectly in between the M&M's arms.
 You could use an old tray picked up cheaply to fit whatever stand you are making.

 My Outdoor Halloween Display